 When you write up your lease agreement, there are many details to consider, including state laws and local policies that you may need to adhere to when it comes to the lease.
 By hiring a property manager, you can cut down on a lot of time and energy that you would normally spend researching.

-As a landlord, having a solid lease agreement is critical to running a successful rental property.
+As a landlord, having a solid lease agreement is critical to running a successful and secure rental property.
 So, if you’ve ever wondered how to craft a solid lease agreement, then you’re in luck!

 In this blog post, we at MN Property Nerds will guide you through everything you need to know about writing up a strong lease agreement.

 By creating a solid lease agreement, you can save time and improve communication with your tenant by answering common questions that they may have.
 Also reducing the likelihood of your tenants breaking any property policies that you may have put in place.

 If you simply have an oral agreement regarding the rental home, it can easily be forgotten or misinterpreted.

 Using an oral agreement for your property can also have difficult legal consequences.
 So, by creating a written lease agreement, you are providing yourself and your tenant with legal protection should there be any disputes regarding the conditions of the lease.